tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: What service simplifies the creation of multiple user accounts?
 A: AWS Control Tower lets you do this, and sets up governance compliance and security gaurdrails.
 It integrates with AWS Organizations.

-- Q: What service helps you manage many AWS services such as EC2?
-For example, if you need to run a command on multiple EC2 instances.
+- Q: What service helps you run a command on multiple EC2 instances?
 A: AWS Systems Manager lets you do this.
 You can use Systems Manager to gather inventory.
 You can also use Systems Manager to do things like patching, connecting to EC2 instances and storing secrets for EC2 instances.

 - Q: If you are managing an AWS Organization, what service can you use to manage services that users can use?
 A: The AWS Service Catalog service lets you create a catalog of services that are approved for users.